About

 1: I do not understand the link between problem definition and solution quality.

-6: I fully understand how clear problem definition enhances solution quality.
+6: I fully understand how a clear problem definition enhances solution quality.

 1